aajonusnet/aajonusnet/md/Interviews/Jaina Dadia Interview.md

 A: Well, the book starts with getting a call from my mother.
 My son, at the time, was 22 years old, and damaged 1/5 of his brain, and was in a coma and was going to die any minute.

-And so I flew back there, and I tell the story of how I reversed my diseases, including autism, cancer of the blood, bone, stomach and limp.
+And so I flew back there, and I tell the story of how I reversed my diseases, including autism, cancer of the blood, bone, stomach and lymph.
 All four cancers, diabetes, juvenile diabetes, and psoriasis, and angina pectoris, which were all supposedly incurable.

 Q: And so the doctors told you that these diseases were incurable and that there were no cures for them at all.